DeepNought/RepData_PeerAssessment1/PA1_template.md

 Replace the *steps* missing values (NAs) with the mean for that *interval*.
 The mean for each interval was calculated above and is contained in the *dact* data.frame object.
-Loop through each row of *activity* and if the *steps * variable is missing, get the interval associated with it.
-Use this to find the mean value within *dact* for that interval, and replace it for the missing value in *activity*.
+Loop through each row of *activity* and if the *steps* variable is missing, get the interval associated with it.
+Use this to find the mean value within *dact* for that interval, and replace a rounded off version of it for the missing value in *activity*.

 ```r